sbubby-1/Terraria-Logger/README.md

 ## Compatibility

-This tool is created for personal use, and as such will not be adapted to other OS's, nor made compatible with older game versions (this tool is made for 1.4.4.9 .wld file structure).
+This tool is created for personal use, and as such will not be adapted to OS's other than Windows, nor made compatible with older game versions (this tool is made for 1.4.4.9 .wld file structure).

 I may update this for future versions of the game.